-The laughter of tiny babies is not just a phenomenally popular theme for youtube videos, it is also a fantastic window into the workings of the human brain.
+The laughter of tiny babies is not just a phenomenally popular theme for YouTube videos, it is also a fantastic window into the workings of the human brain.
 You can’t laugh unless you get the joke and neither can your baby.
 At Birkbeck Babylab we study how babies learn about the world.
 We believe that studying early laughter in detail will throw new light on the workings of babies’ brains, as well as offering new insights into the uniquely human characteristic that is humour.

-We are also interested in the particular incidents that make babies laugh.
+We are very interested in the particular incidents that make babies laugh.
 Who was present?
 What was so funny?
 Parents, grandparents, brothers, sisters and friends are all encouraged to file a short ‘field report‘ on their infant observations.

-Follow the blog
+4. Follow the blogs

-Tell your friends.
+5. Tell your friends.

 The more babies we find out about the better.
 Please click one of the sharing buttons below, or simply tell your friends the old fashioned way.